LearnersGuild/curriculum-app/modules/Posting-Data-To-The-Server-With-A-Form/README.md

 ## Skills

-- Can create a form that does an HTTP GET request
+- Can create a form that does an HTTP `GET` request
-- Can create a form that does an HTTP POST request
+- Can create a form that does an HTTP `POST` request
-- Can explain the difference between query params and body params
+- Can describe the difference between HTTP query params and HTTP body params
-- Can explain the difference between a relative and absolute url path
+- Can describe the difference between a relative and absolute URL path
-- Can explain what a redirect is
+- Can describe an HTTP redirect

 ## Search Terms